LeastAuthority/magic-crystal/protocol.md

 Note that, in the interests of simplicity, we choose **not** to encrypt the secret data, so a sufficiently large subset of Custodians can conspire to restore access.
 This feature can be useful for example in [estate planning](https://darkcrystal.pw/use-cases/#inheritance).
 It also means there's no "passphrase" or similar for the user to remember; the **only** thing they need do is to re-contact some number of the Custodians.
+Another use-case for such a feature is continuity for e.g. human-rights organizations (HROs) with sensitive information that should be recoverable only when a certain number of members agree.

 ### Why Dark Crystal?<a name="why-dc"></a>